Why Public Country-by-Country Reporting is ‘the’ key element of multinational tax transparency

 This is just a start though, and CbC disclosures need to be meaningful and comprehensive to truly have an impact.
 In addition to the taxes declared and paid (or claimed back) in each jurisdiction, stakeholders should be able to discern income, profit and the resources deployed.
 Being able to easily access pCbCR data in any format whatsoever is good, but ideally we would like to see this provided in a machine readable, open data format too.

 At the Fair Tax Foundation, we work with businesses who are seeking to be exemplars of responsible tax conduct and tax transparency.
-In addition to our model tax notes and model tax policy, we now also offer a model pCbCR guide and template pCbCR reporting table.
+In addition to our model tax notes and model tax policy, we now also offer a pCbCR explainer and template pCbCR reporting table.
 If completed, the reporting table would score full points in the pCbCR section of our Fair Tax Mark Global Multinational Business Standard assessment.

 While big tech’s latest set of financial results will likely show their continued alignment with the old fashioned view that tax is a burden to be minimised, plenty of other global multinationals disagree.
 They don’t see the ability to find loopholes as a measurement of success.
 Lots of big businesses appreciate the positive impact tax contributions have on society and see the value of being clear with their stakeholders.
 Like them, we also believe pCbCR is a vital part of a sustainable tax approach.